microsoft/sbom-tool/README.md

 ### Windows, Mac and Linux executable.
 Please check the [Releases](https://github.com/microsoft/sbom-tool/releases) page to go to the version of the tool you want to install.
 Then download the tool from the release assets for the required runtime.

-Please check the [arguments](docs/sbom-tool-arguments.md) that you can provide to the sbom tool.
+Please check the [CLI Reference](docs/sbom-tool-cli-reference.md) document for additional help regarding the CLI tool.

 ### Sbom tool C# Api
 Please add and authenticate the Microsoft GitHub NuGet package [registry](https://github.com/orgs/microsoft/packages?repo_name=sbom-tool) to your nuget.config.
 Then install the `Microsoft.Sbom.Api` package to your project using these [instructions](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry#installing-a-package)

+Please check the [API Reference](docs/sbom-tool-api-reference.md) document for addditional help regarding the SBOM tool C# Api.

 ## Run the tool to generate an SBOM